ratify-project/ratify/docs/proposals/Tag-Digest-CoExist.md

 ...
   mutation:
     // enable: true
-    retainMutatedTag: false // (default)
+    mutationStyle: "digest-only" // (default), other options are "retain-mutated-tag"
   enableMutation: true // deprecated, enable and use mutation.enabled instead.
 If both are used, `mutation.enable` will be preferred
 ```

-The `retainMutatedTag` option will be available for anyone wanting to control if they want to completely remove tags (the default) or have both tags + digest in the resulting output.
+The `retain-mutated-tag` option will be available for anyone wanting to control if they want to completely remove tags (the default) or have both tags + digest in the resulting output.

 ## Performance Impact
 The solution should have very little performance impact considering addition of code will not have any network connectivity related feature.
 Addition of code mostly should adhere to if-else clauses and other small regex additions.